 In recent years, drugs have been developed to increase the amount of HDL in the blood with the hopes of decreasing the risk of cardiovascular disease.
 However, these drugs failed to perform and were never produced for the public.
-A 2022 article from the Harvard T.H.
-Chan School of Public Health discussed why these drugs were unsuccessful, stating that there are HDL subspecies:
+In 2022 a article in the Harvard T.H.
+Chan School of Public Health, Michael Blandling asked researcher Jeremy Furtado why these drugs were unsuccessful:

 We need to have a deeper understanding of HDL cholesterol and how it functions instead of only focusing on the amount that is present in the blood.

 - Getting bloodwork done & discussing results with your doctor